Merritt-Woodwork/merrittwoodwork.com/src/_jobs/corporate-travel-coordinator.md

   traditions, principles, and devotion of an intimate family business.

-  PURPOSE OF POSITION:&nbsp; We have an exclusive and exciting opportunity for a highly-motivated self-starter to join our team as the CORPORATE TRAVEL COORDINATOR within our Mentor headquarters office.&nbsp; The incumbent will be responsible for coordinating the company's travel needs for ALL employees and locations.
+  Purpose of position:&nbsp; We have an exclusive and exciting opportunity for a highly-motivated self-starter to join our team as the Corporate Travel Coordinator within our Mentor headquarters office.&nbsp; The incumbent will be responsible for coordinating the company's travel needs for all employees and locations.
 They are also responsible for making travel accommodations and procure necessary documentation such as passports, visas, or other clearances.
   They are to ensure that travel needs are met within the constraints of the